simonajmiller/tdinf/examples/GW190521/README.md

 (or replace with any of the run names, e.g, `post_-0.05seconds/post_-0.05seconds.log`)

 > [!WARNING]
 > Time-domain inference is computationally intensive.
-One `TDinf` run typically takes 8-12 hours to finish on 128 CPUs.
+One `tdinf` run typically takes 8-12 hours to finish on 128 CPUs.

-**Option 2: Run `TDinf` in the commandline** -- If you do not have access to a computing cluster, `TDinf` can also be in the commandline, although it is ***not recommended*** due to computational expense and because it is not compatible with `group_postprocess.py` or `waveform_h5s.py` which aid in easily loading and plotting results.
-The script [`./etc/commandline_example.sh`](https://github.com/simonajmiller/time-domain-gw-inference/blob/main/examples/GW190521/etc/commandline_example.sh) shows an example for running in the commandline.
+**Option 2: Run `tdinf` in the commandline** -- If you do not have access to a computing cluster, `tdinf` can also be in the commandline, although it is ***not recommended*** due to computational expense and because it is not compatible with `group_postprocess.py` or `waveform_h5s.py` which aid in easily loading and plotting results.
+The script [`./etc/commandline_example.sh`](https://github.com/simonajmiller/tdinf/blob/main/examples/GW190521/etc/commandline_example.sh) shows an example for running in the commandline.

 ### 🔹 Step 2.5: Generate waveform reconstructions from posteriors

 If you use the provided `GW190521.ini` config file, waveform reconstructions from the posteriors for each run (full, pre- and post-cutoff) will be automatically generated after inference finishes.
-This can also be done manually with [`./etc/generate_waveforms.sh`](https://github.com/simonajmiller/time-domain-gw-inference/blob/main/examples/GW190521/etc/generate_waveforms.sh).
+This can also be done manually with [`./etc/generate_waveforms.sh`](https://github.com/simonajmiller/tdinf/blob/main/examples/GW190521/etc/generate_waveforms.sh).

 ### 🔹 Step 3: View results

-See [`GW190521_plot_results.ipynb`](https://github.com/simonajmiller/time-domain-gw-inference/blob/main/examples/GW190521/GW190521_plot_results.ipynb) for how to load and plot the data and results using the `group_postprocess` and `waveform_h5s` modules.
+See [`GW190521_plot_results.ipynb`](https://github.com/simonajmiller/tdinf/blob/main/examples/GW190521/GW190521_plot_results.ipynb) for how to load and plot the data and results using the `group_postprocess` and `waveform_h5s` modules.

-If you have any questions or concerns about running this example, or about `TDinf` in general, please email `simona.miller@ligo.org`. 📩
+If you have any questions or concerns about running this example, or about `tdinf` in general, please email `simona.miller@ligo.org`. 📩